This step by step tutorial will show you how to make any flavor cakesicles with troubleshooting and decorating tips and tricks!

 - Using a box cake mix and canned frosting, I made about a dozen 2 x 3.5 inch cakesicles, but the amount will vary depending on the size of your cakesicle molds, the cake recipe you use, and the method you're using for covering them in chocolate.

 - The perfect dipping consistency is thick enough to coat the cakesicles but thin enough that when you shake it any drips re-incorporate back into the chocolate.
 You can test the consistency by dipping a spoon or knife in chocolate and seeing how the consistency works.
-You can read more about ideal chocolate consistency in this post.

 - These will last up to a day at room temperature and up to a week in the fridge.